bsmahi/tech-books-insights/Ecosystems Architecture/prologue/notes.md

 - IT must move beyond reductionist traditions to embrace broader theoretical foundations.
 - Quantum and von Neumann computing principles are key to handling modern IT system complexity.
 - IT architecture must evolve to handle the scale and unpredictability of modern digital ecosystems.

+## Important Points in Widening the Lens — The Road to Ecosystems Architecture

+The passage explores the evolution of digital transformation from localized benefits to global hyper-enterprise ecosystems.
+It highlights the role of the Internet in reshaping business structures and the emergence of **Ecosystems Architecture** as a response to hyper-connected business environments.
+The importance of naming conventions in formalizing new disciplines is emphasized, drawing parallels to past advancements like Object-Oriented Design and Enterprise Architecture.

+### Key Points

+- **Early Digital Benefits**
+  - Initially, digital advancements optimized existing business processes (e.g., faster accounting, easier customer management).
+  - Adoption was limited to familiar business operations.

+- **Rise of Connectivity**
+  - Businesses recognized the power of digital networks for communication and commerce.
+  - Globalization accelerated digital adoption, fostering economic growth.

+- **Expansion of Digital Networks**
+  - By the 1980s, businesses pushed beyond traditional boundaries to adapt to emerging complex communication networks.
+  - The **Internet Age** reshaped commercial reach, shifting focus from **enterprise systems to hyper-enterprise ecosystems**.

+- **The Shift to Ecosystems Architecture**
+  - Business emphasis moved from **individual enterprises to interconnected ecosystems**.
+  - IT professionals explored **systems of systems** and **sociotechnical networks** without formal standards.

+- **Naming as a Breakthrough**
+  - Just as **Object-Oriented Design (OOD)** and **Enterprise Architecture** gained credibility through naming, **Ecosystems Architecture** follows the same pattern.
+  - The term **Ecosystems Architecture** appeared between **2014-2019**, though the concept existed earlier.

+- **The Future of IT Architecture**
+  - The era of **hyper-enterprise connectivity** demands new frameworks and credibility.
+  - Enterprise Architects must adapt to describing **dynamic, extended systems** that collaborate toward shared goals.